Automattic/jetpack/readme.txt

 * Fix notices and warnings when using Jetpack on a server running PHP 7.1. #6118, #5821
 * Photon: avoid PHP notices when using plugins that do srcset CDN replacement. #6126, #6170
 * Sharing: force get sharing options when saved options are incorrect due to site configuration issues.
 Avoids potential fatal errors. #6122
+* Shortcodes: prefix the new Quiz Shortcode CSS classes to avoid conflicts with other Quiz plugins. #6232
 * Widgets: make sure that all widget class names include prefixes to avoid conflicts with other plugins using similar class names. #6149

 **Bug Fixes**